-Misdemeanor Penalties in Arizona
+Misdemeanor Penalties in Phoenix

 Although Arizona law considers misdemeanors to be less severe than felonies, they can still significantly damage your present and future.
 This includes serving jail time if found guilty, and paying significant fines.
-There are three levels of misdemeanor crimes in Arizona:
+There are three levels of misdemeanor crimes in Phoenix:

 - Class 1 is the most severe misdemeanor charge